OutSystems/docs-product/src/getting-started/tips-tricks/tips-tricks.md

 ## Expanding and collapsing trees

-In any tree, you can collapse or expand all items and subitems by clicking <span class="keyboard"> Cmd </span>+<span class="lclick">Left-Click</span> in the arrow next to the item you want to expand or collapse.
+In any tree, you can collapse or expand all items and subitems by clicking <span class="keyboard"> Ctrl </span>+<span class="lclick">Left-Click</span> in the arrow next to the item you want to expand or collapse.
 With just a few clicks, you can keep your development environment neat and tidy at all times.

 ![](images/tt-tree-02.png)